ad-aures/castopod/INSTALL.md

 ## Security concerns

-Castopod is built on top of Codeigniter, a PHP framework that encourages [good security practices](https://codeigniter.com/user_guide/concepts/security.html).
+Castopod Host is built on top of Codeigniter, a PHP framework that encourages [good security practices](https://codeigniter.com/user_guide/concepts/security.html).

-To maximize your instance safety and prevent any malicious attack, we recommend you update all your Castopod files permissions (after installation to avoid any permission error):
+To maximize your instance safety and prevent any malicious attack, we recommend you update all your Castopod Host files permissions after installation (to avoid any permission error):

 - `writable/` folder must be **readable** and **writable**.
 - `public/media/` folder must be **readable** and **writable**.